P-p-H-d/mlib/README.md

 * BUFFER\_THREAD\_UNSAFE : define thread unsafe functions,
 * BUFFER\_PUSH\_INIT\_POP\_MOVE : change the behavior of PUSH to push a new initialized object, and POP as moving this new object into the new emplacement (this is mostly used for performance reasons or to handle properly a shared_ptr semantic).
 In practice, it works as if POP performs the initialization of the object.
 * BUFFER\_PUSH\_OVERWRITE : PUSH will always overwrite the first entry (this is mostly used to reduce latency).
-* BUFFER\_DEFERRED\_POP : do not consider the object to be fully popped from the buffer by calling the pop method until the call to pop_deferred ; this allows to handle object which are in-progress of being consummed by the thread.
+* BUFFER\_DEFERRED\_POP : do not consider the object to be fully popped from the buffer by calling the pop method until the call to pop_deferred ; this allows to handle object which are in-progress of being consumed by the thread.

 This container is designed to be used for easy synchronization inter-threads (and the variable shall be a global shared one).